wx-chevalier/Awesome-Lists-and-CheatSheets/20.Product/UED/UED-List.md

 - [2018-How white space killed an enterprise app (and why data density matters)](https://uxdesign.cc/how-white-space-killed-an-enterprise-app-and-why-data-density-matters-b3afad6a5f2a)

-- [2014-Steve-Don’t Make Me Think, Revisited 📚](http://www.scottsdevelopers.com/dont-make-me-think-revisited.pdf): A Common Sense Approach to Web Usability.
+- [2014-Steve-Don’t Make Me Think, Revisited》📚](http://www.scottsdevelopers.com/dont-make-me-think-revisited.pdf): A Common Sense Approach to Web Usability.

-- [2017-The Design of Everyday Things 📚](http://www.nixdell.com/classes/HCI-and-Design-Spring-2017/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf): This is a starter kit for good design.
+- [2017-The Design of Everyday Things》📚](http://www.nixdell.com/classes/HCI-and-Design-Spring-2017/The-Design-of-Everyday-Things-Revised-and-Expanded-Edition.pdf): This is a starter kit for good design.
 It is intended to be enjoyable and informative for everyone: everyday people, technical people, designers, and nondesigners.

 # 色彩搭配